epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 #### Main Analysis

-To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be subset of children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.
+To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be restricted to children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.

 #### Secondary Analysis

 Our secondary analyses will include all children at term (between >=37 and <43 weeks of gestation) and adjust for pregnancy complications.
-This secondary analyses will be restricted to cohorts with at least 10 pregnancy complications in their dataset.
+These secondary analyses will be restricted to cohorts with at least 10 mothers with pregnancy complications in their dataset.

 ### Outcome